NHSDigital/nhs-notify-supplier-api/specification/api/components/documentation/getLetterStatus.md

 ## Overview

-Use this endpoint to get details the status of a letter.
+Get the current status of a single letter by its ID.

+Rate limiting applies.
+On excess requests, you may receive **429 Too Many Requests** (example error code(s): `NOTIFY_QUOTA`).
+Back off and retry later

 ## Sandbox test scenarios